FAQs about The Retreat Family Program:

-Participation in the Family Program is open to anyone concerned about a loved one’s chemical use.
+Participation in the Family Program is open to anyone concerned about a loved one’s substance use.
 You do not need a connection to someone involved in any of the Retreat Programs to participate.

 If my loved one is in the Residential Program at The Retreat, do I need to come while they are there?

-No, the program is separate from the residential program and it is not necessary to come while your loved one is here in residence.
+Although we feel that it's beneficial to attend the family program as soon as you are able, we know it's not always possible to come while your loved one is here in residence.
 The advantage to coming while they are here is you will have an opportunity to learn about how to support your loved one and yourself so you are more prepared to begin the healing in your relationships.
-You have one year to attend and use the pre-paid fee.
+You have 90 days to attend and use the pre-paid fee.

 What does the program cost?

 Our residential program fee includes the fee for one participant to attend our Family Program.
 The fee for additional participants, or for those not affiliated with someone involved in Retreat programs, is $495 per person.
-This includes room, board, program and materials.
-Ample scholarship money is available for anyone in need.
-Non-Residential Program participants’ family members receive a $200 discount.
+This includes meals, lodging, programming, and materials.
+Scholarship money is available for anyone in need.
+Non-Residential Program participants’ family members receive a $245 discount.

 I live near The Retreat.
 Do I have to stay overnight?

-Yes, the Retreat Family Program is a residential program and it is necessary, with rare exceptions, to stay at our 18 bed McIver Family Center.
-An important part of the program’s impact is the connection that happens between family members in the evening after the sessions are done.
+Yes, the Retreat Family Program is a residential program and it is necessary, to stay at our 18 bed McIver Family Center.
+An important part of the program is the connection that happens between family members in the evening after the sessions are done.